-It's free to try out, while a single 'Unlock Everything' in-app purchase for $7.99 enables all premium features, including Boolean shape operations like combine, subtract, intersect, and exclude, and 4,096% pan and zoom for more precise edits.
+It's free to try out, while a single 'Unlock Everything' in-app purchase enables all premium features, including Boolean shape operations like combine, subtract, intersect, and exclude, and 4,096% pan and zoom for more precise edits.

 The animation software used to create Studio Ghibli films, as well as TV shows like Futurama and Steven Universe, Toonz has been around for a while.
-But the big news in 2016 is that it's gone open source, released as a free download under the name OpenToonz.
+In 2016 it went open source, released as a free download under the name OpenToonz.

 As you'd expect, this powerful 2D production animation software is top of its class and brilliantly flexible – able to work with both traditional, handdrawn animation and purely digital animation.
 And because it's open source, you can modify the code and develop it in a way that suits you.